-If your business uses email marketing for promotion you should have a newsletter sign up form on the site to capture new data and to engage your site visitors.
+If your business uses email marketing for promotional purposes, it goes without saying that you should have a newsletter signup form on your site to capture data.

-Without an accurate customer contact list, you physically cannot use email marketing, and by capturing new data through your website, you are building up a list of contacts that are engaged with your business already.
+Without a healthy email list, your email marketing efforts are pretty useless.
+By capturing new data through your website, you're building up a list of contacts that are already engaged with your brand.

-The law in the UK (soon to be changing in line with GDPR), requires business to capture opt in from their email contacts, and businesses must make sure that users can unsubscribe form marketing messages at any time.
+The GDPR requires businesses to capture opt-in from their email contacts, and businesses must make sure that users can unsubscribe from marketing messages at any time.

-A poor newsletter sign up form and process can push users away and prevent them from providing their email address, and may leave a bad taste in their mouth if they have a bad brand experience.
+A poor newsletter signup form and process can push users away and prevent them from providing their email address, and it could leave a bad taste in their mouth if they have a bad brand experience.

 1. Make your form easy to find

-Many businesses place their email sign up in the footer of the homepage, and don’t position this in a prominent place on the welcome or landing page.
+Many businesses place their email signup form in the footer of their homepage, rather than placing it in a prominent place on the welcome page or landing page.

 Keep the position of your form consistent throughout the site and make sure it’s easy for contacts to find.